mattermost/mattermost-developer-documentation/site/content/contribute/webapp/build-component.md

 }
 ```

-The `title` prop would control the string to display for the title, while `items` would be an array of the item objects we would like to display.
+The `title` prop is a string that's displayed as the title of the list, and `items` is an array of objects that make up the contents of the list.
 Note that `items` is required while `title` is optional.

 Make sure you add brief but clear comments to each prop type as shown in the example.